-- 1. will require documentation of - a. having successfully completed, within the past five 2 years and with grade of "C" or better, - b. professional competencies equivalent in both breadth and depth of content to that required by the Creighton University School of Pharmacy and Health Professions; - 2. may require, at the discretion of the instructor of record, successful completion of a comprehensive challenge examination prepared by the Instructor of Record of the course in which waiver is requested.
-The passing score on each challenge examination will be set by the Instructor of Record, but shall not be less than 70 percent; and, if required; - 3. will require administration of the challenge examination by a proctor either on the Creighton campus or via the web. - Waiver policy changes and procedure updates can be found on the Office of Academic and Student Affairs website. - In rare cases, if the course was taken more than five years ago, but the knowledge is utilized daily in the workplace, the course may be
+- 1. will require documentation of - a. having successfully completed, within the past five 2 years and with grade of "C" or better, - professional competencies equivalent in both breadth and depth of content to that required by the Creighton University School of Pharmacy and Health Professions; - may require, at the discretion of the instructor of record, successful completion of a comprehensive challenge examination prepared by the instructor of record of the course in which waiver is requested.
+The passing score on each challenge examination will be set by the instructor of record. - 3.
+If a challenge exam is required by the instructor of record, it will require an administration by a proctor either on the Creighton campus or at a Certified Testing Center or other external site (Alasak OT or Regis OT only) pre-approved by the Assistance/Associate Dean for Academic Affairs. - Will require completion of the Entry-level Course Waiver Application found on the Office of Academic and Student Affairs (OASA) website. - Waiver policy changes and procedure updates can be found on the Office of Academic and Student Affairs website. - In rare cases, if the course was taken more than five years ago, but the knowledge is utilized daily in the workplace, the course may be considered.